-Carlsbad Caverns National ParkDespite having just 1/10 of the annual visitors to Yellowstone, Carlsbad Caverns is one of the most engaging national parks in the country—a 73-square-mile network of more than 100 massive caves that seem to go on forever.
+Carlsbad Caverns National ParkDespite having a tenth of the annual visitors that Yellowstone sees, Carlsbad Caverns is one of the most engaging national parks in the country—a 73-square-mile network of more than 100 massive caves that seem to go on forever.
 In the "Big Room," stunning stalactites drip from the tall ceiling and fat stalagmite mounds reminiscent of Jabba the Hutt rise from the cave's floor.
 It’s certainly worth grabbing a seat at the amphitheatre at the mouth of the cave to witness a blur of thousands of bats emerge from the cave for their evening meal at 6pm—or when they return by 6am.

 TaosTiwa Native Americans have inhabited the World Heritage-listed Taos Pueblo for a millennium, although artists have been shaping a new, more modern image of the picturesque mountain town since at least the 1920s.
 Apart from the pueblo and charming village plaza with its excellent Harwood Museum of Art, check out the cold sweat-inducing Gorge Bridge perched 600 feet above the Rio Grande and the futuristic Earthship Biotecture, a sustainability project where houses are made out of recycled tires, cans, and bottles.
 Self-guided tours have the feel of roaming an art gallery, while offering a glimpse into the home of the future—or an off-the-grid lifestyle that may remain frustratingly out of reach.